jayywolff/dotfiles/README.md

 #Jay's dotfiles

 My dotfiles for a great tiling wm Arch Linux setup.
-Install this as a base and throw your tools/packages on top.
+Install your preferred distro and this as a base and throw your tools/packages on top.
 Featuring some of the following projects:
 * vim
 * i3-gaps
 * i3-blocks